Smotto/WEBDEVELOPMENT-finalproject/README.md

 5. Type into the terminal "npm express install --save"
 6. Type into the terminal "npm install mysql"
 7. Type into the terminal "npm install mustache"
+8. Type into the terminal "npm install express-session"
+9. Run the init.sql script in your terminal using mySQL to create the database.
-8. Type into the terminal "npm start", and go to your browser and type into the url-bar "localhost:3000"
+10. Type into the terminal "npm start", and go to your browser and type into the url-bar "localhost:3000"
-9. Browse through the website.
+11. Browse through the website.